Updated January 10, 2024.

 This is done by offering your target audience relevant information that they will find interesting, personal, and helpful.
 Different content can be sent to leads based on their title, role, industry, decision-making power, and where they are in the buying process.
 This content can be anything from eBooks and webinars to interactive product demos.

 When done right, lead nurturing can help you drive strong loyalty to your brand even before the prospect is ready to take the plunge and buy your product.

 Why is lead nurturing important?

-Every marketer is interested in generating as many leads as possible, with 53% of marketers spending around half their budget on lead generation.
+Every marketer is interested in generating as many leads as possible.

 When does lead nurturing take place?